Recently, something happened that made me seriously reconsider the way I’ve been looking at cities in Latin America.

 It’s an intangible thing, but you ultimately have to go with your gut.

-There are also just so many damn variables to consider when recommending neighbourhoods!
+In addition, there are also just so many damn variables to consider when recommending neighbourhoods!

 For instance, if you’re interested in checking out museums and art galleries for a week in Mexico City, I’d say stay in Centro.
 If you’re interested in checking out markets and staying in a more typical middle class Mexican neighbourhood, I might say Coyoacan.
 If luxury shopping and high-end apartments and hotels are your thing, I might direct you to Polanco.
 If you’re young, hip, hang out in coffee shops and book stores and want to hit the bars and clubs, I might say Roma or Condesa.